-Bring your own skates or check out free ice skates, sponsored by the Mayor's Youth Commission, during posted rental hours.
-Ice skates are available - on a first-come-first served basis - at the Skate Hut outside the rink during rental hours: Monday-Friday 4 p.m. to 9 p.m.; Saturdays 10 a.m. to 9 p.m.; and Sundays noon to 8 p.m.
-Child and adult size skates are available for check-out by dropping off a photo ID, such as a valid driver's license or a valid school-issued ID.
+Skate rental is free of charge, sponsored by the Mayor's Youth Commission, during posted hours only.
+Ice skate rentals are available on a first come first serve basis, at the Skate Hut outside the rink.
+Child and adult sizes must be checked out with a photo ID, such as a valid driver's license or a school-issued ID.

 Check out some ice-rink fun from past winter events!

 As a reminder, it is never safe to ice skate in the Lake Michigan harbor downtown.
 Even during very cold weather, ice can crack.
 According to the Wisconsin Department of Natural Resources Ice Safety, there is no such thing as 100 percent safe ice on open bodies of water.
 People are not able to determine the strength of ice by factors including its appearance, age, thickness, temperature or whether the ice is covered with snow.
 Ice strength is based on a combination of several factors, and they can vary from water body to water body.
 Ice strength can also vary in different areas of the same body of water.